 - The disease can also occur without symptoms and is then detected randomly by imaging, such as X-rays or ultrasound.
 In other cases, at the same time, osteoarthritis occurs.

 - Osteoarthritis without prior damage or other explanatory causes may be due to chondrocalcinosis, especially where unusual joints such as shoulders and wrists are attacked.

 - Arthritis (Rheumatoid Arthritis) Similar disease course occur in that small joints of the fingers, wrists, ankles and toes are attacked on both sides of the body.
-However, there is no elevated anti-CCP antibody in the blood such as is most common in arthritis.
-For imaging and joint fluid examinations, chondrocalcinosis is detected, which is not expected in arthritis.
+However, there is no elevated anti-CCP antibody in the blood as is most common in arthritis.
+In diagnostic imaging and synovial fluid examinations, chondrocalcinosis is detected, which is not expected in arthritis.

 - Other forms that are more rare can look like polymyalgia revmatika (PMR) with muscle stiffness and muscle aches especially in the morning.
-Chondrocalcinosis is often detected in the knee joint.
-Chronic scalds over time may resemble neuropathic joint damage / Charcot joint.
+Chronic poop over time can lead to similar misalignments neuropathic joint damage / Charcot joint.

 - In case of acute attacks of chondrocalcinosis, CRP and the Sedimentation rate increase at least as markedly as at a gout attack.

 - The number of white blood cells may be elevated, but most often lower than with infection

 - Uric acid is not expected to be particularly high

 Joint fluid.
 Pyrophosphate crystals are detected under a phase contrast microscope or polarization filter.

 Imaging.
 X-rays show the storage of pyrophosphate crystals as a tight band along the articular cartilage (see X-ray at the top of the page).
 The same can be produced by CT examination.
 Ultrasound can also show changes, while MRI images are less specific.